eilvelia/tdl/README.md

 See `npx tdl-install-types --help` for additional information.

-The types can be imported by using the `tdlib-types` module name:
+The types can be imported using the `tdlib-types` module name:

 ```typescript
 import type * as Td from 'tdlib-types'